google/accname/validation/README.md

 # AccName Comparison App
-This folder, `validation/` , of the `accname` repository, contains the AccName Comparison App.
 This is a Node.js app that allows users to compare implementations of the [Accessible Name Computation algorithm](https://www.w3.org/TR/accname-1.1/#step1).

 The purpose of this app is to identify disparities between different implementations.